MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/azure-ad-tenant-policy-restrict-org-creation.md

 ![Check Azure AD roles and administrators](media/azure-ad-tenant-policy/azure-ad-roles-and-administrators.png)

 > [!NOTE]
-> An Azure DevOps Administrator can only restrict new organization creation for individual users, rather than groups at this time.
+> Currently, an Azure DevOps Administrator can restrict new organization creation only for individual users, and not for groups.

 You can also check your role using the Azure AD PowerShell module.
 ![Azure AD PowerShell to enable policy](media/azure-ad-tenant-policy/azure-ad-powershell.png)